 As the Comhairle continues to embed a performance management culture, all services are encouraged to monitor their respective business plans on Interplan , and update accurately their progress at each quarter.
 This ensures that services provide meaningful and reliable performance information which underpins the performance reporting presentations made by the Chief Executive and Directors to Service Committees and Policy and Resources Committee, at the end of each quarter.

 The Comhairle’s Corporate Strategy 2012-17 sets out the strategic direction for the Comhairle for the next council term.
 For the first time, it is aligned closely with the Outer Hebrides Single Outcome Agreement (SOA) and will be monitored throughout the year, reported on annually, and reviewed thereafter.
 The SOA Annual Reports provides a list of the high level indicators that the Partners use to measure the outcome of each priority and advise the direction of travel.
 Service Business Plans are also aligned to the Corporate Strategy and progress will be reported on quarterly as usual.

 Public Performance Reporting

-The service, with the help of other service areas and the inter-departmental Performance Monitoring Group, produces an annual Public Performance Report which for the last three years has been in the format of a calendar, and circulated through schools and other media.
-The service also provides more comprehensive Service Business Plan Progress Reportsthroughout the year for Elected Members and for the web site, at each quarter and at the end of the year.
+The service, with the help of other service areas and the inter-departmental Performance Monitoring Group, produces an annual Public Performance Report in the format of a calendar and circulated through schools and other media.
+The service also provides more comprehensive Service Business Plan Progress Reports throughout the year that are made available to the public on the web site, at each quarter and at the end of the year.
 Additional performance information can be accessed through the hyperlinks under the following three Statutory Performance Indicators (SPIs) that have been defined by the Accounts Commission, the public spending watchdog for local government: